TRIPTYK/ember-common-ui/doc-app/tests/dummy/app/templates/docs/ember-ui/stack-list.md

 **@data**: An array parameter.
 It represents the array that contains each element displayed in the stack-list.
 If there's no element, nothing is displayed except the "add element to list" button.

+**@isExpandedFor**: An optional function parameter.
+Called for each item with `(item, index)` to determine whether the item should be expanded.
+It is evaluated on initial render and whenever the item or its index changes.
+When provided, it takes precedence over `@defaultExpanded`.

+**@defaultExpanded**: An optional boolean parameter.
+Sets the initial expanded state for all items when `@isExpandedFor` is not provided.
+Defaults to `true`.

 ### Yields